How long does a house extension take?

 Summary

-• Living Arrangements: Depending on the extent of the works, you might be able to stay in your home during construction.
-However, extensive refurbishments may require temporary relocation.
+Living Arrangements: Depending on the extent of the works, you might be able to stay in your home during construction.
+However, extensive refurbishments may require temporary relocation and highly recommended if you have a young family.

 HOUSE EXTENSION TIMELINE TOOL